tonethar/IGME-330-Master/notes/HW-ajax-6.md

 ### II-B. `async/await` example with `try/catch` for error handling

 - Below we use the traditional `try/catch` block for error handling
+- After you get it working, you should test what happens when there are errors:
+  - go ahead and change part of the url from "people" to "peep" and see the result
+  - you will see that an uncaught exception is thrown, but it is caught (in the `catch`), so the program will continue to run normally

 <hr>